Grisha-Kramer/SQL-Editor/README.md

 "You've been chosen as an extra in the movie adaptation of the SQL to your life" -Pavement

+This is an application to handle your new venture capital empire's vast workforce.
+You can add employees, roles and departments and update them.
 # Unit 12 MySQL Homework: Employee Tracker

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
 In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.